NexStandard/stride-docs-next/wiki/Home.md

 Welcome to the Stride Docs Wiki.

-This wiki serves as a comprehensive guide to help you navigate and contribute to the **Stride docs** website.
+This wiki serves as a comprehensive guide to help you navigate and contribute to the **Stride Docs** website.

 If you're looking to make minor changes, such as adding or updating a manual, tutorial or page, or fixing a typo, feel free to jump straight to the [Content Updates](Content#content-updates) section.